MI6: Cold War

 In August 1945 Soviet intelligence officer Konstantin Volkov tried to defect to the UK, offering the names of all Soviet agents working inside British intelligence.
 Philby received the memo on Volkov's offer and alerted the Soviets, so they could arrest him.
 In 1946, SIS absorbed the "rump" remnant of the Special Operations Executive (SOE), dispersing the latter's personnel and equipment between its operational divisions or "controllerates" and new Directorates for Training and Development and for War Planning.
 The 1921 arrangement was streamlined with the geographical, operational units redesignated "Production Sections", sorted regionally under Controllers, all under a Director of Production.
 The Circulating Sections were renamed "Requirements Sections" and placed under a Directorate of Requirements.

 Following the Second World War, tens of thousands of Holocaust survivors attempted to reach Palestine as part of the Aliyah Bet refugee movement.
-As part of British government efforts to stem this migration, Operation Embarrass saw the SIS bomb five ships in Italy in 1947-48 to prevent them being used by the refugees, and set up a fake Palestinian group to take responsibility for the attacks.
+As part of British government efforts to stem this migration, Operation Embarrass saw the SIS bomb five ships in Italy in 1947–48 to prevent them being used by the refugees, and set up a fake Palestinian group to take responsibility for the attacks.
 However, some in SIS wanted the policy to go further, noting that "intimidation is only likely to be effective if some members of the group of people to be intimidated actually suffer unpleasant consequences" and criticising the decision to not take stronger action against Exodus 1947 (which was, instead, seized and returned to mainland Europe).

 SIS operations against the USSR were extensively compromised by the presence of an agent working for the Soviet Union, Harold Adrian Russell "Kim" Philby, in the post-war Counter-Espionage Section, R5.
-SIS suffered further embarrassment when it turned out that an officer involved in both the Vienna and Berlin tunnel operations had been turned as a Soviet agent during internment by the Chinese during the Korean War.
+SIS suffered further embarrassment when it was revealed that an officer involved in both the Vienna and Berlin tunnel operations had been turned as a Soviet agent during internment by the Chinese during the Korean War.
 This agent, George Blake, returned from his internment to be treated as something of a hero by his contemporaries in "the office".
 His security authorisation was restored, and in 1953 he was posted to the Vienna Station where the original Vienna tunnels had been running for years.
 After compromising these to his Soviet controllers, he was subsequently assigned to the British team involved on Operation Gold, the Berlin tunnel, and which was, consequently, blown from the outset.
 In 1956, SIS Director John Sinclair had to resign after the botched affair of the death of Lionel Crabb.